Cogils/Bails/README.md

 - Compatible with the latest multi-device features from WhatsApp
 - Easy to integrate and customize based on your needs
 - Perfect for developing bots, customer service automation, and other communication applications
-- Has 1 newsletter follow, only the developer's WhatsApp channel: [WhatsApp Channel](https://whatsapp.com/channel/0029VaranC0KmCPQCHryFs2C)
+- Has 1 newsletter follow, only the developer's WhatsApp channel: [WhatsApp Channel](https://whatsapp.com/channel/0029Vb5uKBZBlHpkJw03HQ3o)

 ---

 For complete documentation, installation guides, and implementation examples, please visit the official repository and community forums.
-We continually update and improve Xrelly-stack Baileys to meet the needs of developers and users of modern WhatsApp automation solutions.
+We continually update and improve Cogils Baileys to meet the needs of developers and users of modern WhatsApp automation solutions.

-**Thank you for choosing Xrelly-stack Baileys as your WhatsApp automation solution!**
+**Thank you for choosing Cogils Baileys as your WhatsApp automation solution!**

 ---